smithaldon1/smithaldon1/README.md

 ## I am a Husband, Developer, and Engineer!
 Go ECU Pirates!

-- 🧳  I am a Historian Strategy Lead at [Skellig Automation](https://skellig.com)
+- 🧳  I am an Industrial Automation and Controls Engineer that works as a Historian Strategy Lead for [Skellig Automation](https://skellig.com)
 - 🌱  I am currently working on tools and applications to help life science manufacturers with their conversion from Industry 3.0 to
         Industry 4.0
 - 👯  I am looking to collaborate with other developers to develop our skills, and bounce ideas off of each other.